Industry Schools FE/HE Site: Industry Site: Schools Site: FE/HE Site: Mobile

 Recycling batteries is 10 times more expensive than sending them to landfill.

-Each of us can help keep down the cost of batteries by putting our used batteries in a BatteryCan nearby.
+Each of us can help keep down the cost of batteries by putting our used batteries into a recycling container.
 There are over 30,000 collection points in the UK.
-This includes all major retailers, all businesses selling over 32kg of batteries per annum, all civic amenity sites, council and government buildings.
+These can be found in all major retailers, all businesses selling over 32kg of batteries per annum, all civic amenity sites, council, and government buildings.

-Some batteries contain hazardous materials such as Cadmium (Cd), Lead (Pb), Lithium (Li) and Mercury (Hg).
-Although these are hazardous to the environment and can be dangerous to health, batteries are safe if handled correctly.
-Please follow these simple instructions:
+Most batteries contain hazardous materials such as Cadmium (Cd), Lead (Pb), Lithium (Li) and Mercury (Hg).
+Although these are hazardous to the environment and can be dangerous to health, batteries are safe when handled correctly.
+Please follow these simple guidelines:

-• Do not break open batteries.
-Dust particles released are hazardous
+• Do not open or disassemble batteries.
+The particles released can be hazardous.

 • Do not allow batteries to get wet.
-For instance, Lithium can spontaneously combust if in contact with water
+Lithium can spontaneously combust when in contact with water.

 • Do not expose batteries to excessive heat or fire.
-Batteries may explode in fire releasing toxic fumes
+Batteries may explode releasing toxic fumes.

 • Do not short out batteries (i.e. allow the positive and negative terminals of the batteries to touch).
-Sudden discharges may cause heat or fire
+Sudden discharges may cause overheating or fire.

 • Never use steel containers for storage.
-These can cause batteries to short out suddenly causing a fire or react with acids to create hazardous fumes
+These may cause batteries to short out causing a fire creating hazardous fumes.